Stowmarket Town F.C.: History

 In 1957–58 they won the Senior Cup again, beating Newmarket Town 2–0.
 They won the trophy for a sixth time in 1961–62, beating Brantham Athletic 2–0.
 The following year they entered the Suffolk Premier Cup and won it, beating Lowestoft Town 3–0.
 A seventh success in the Senior Cup was achieved in 1965 with a 4–0 win over Orwell Works, and the Premier Cup was won again in 1977 with a 2–1 win over Sudbury Town after the original two-legged tie had ended level.

 In 1983 they were renamed Stowmarket Town, and a year later moved to Greens Meadow.
 The club won the Premier Cup again in 1986, beating Lowestoft 1–0, and in 1991, when Haverhill Rovers were beaten 3–2 after extra time.
 At the end of the 2004–05 season the club were relegated for the first time in their history, dropping into Division One, where they have remained since.
 After a hiatus of over forty years, the club won the Senior Cup again in 2006–07, beating Grundisburgh 2–1.
 In 2016–17 season they were Division One champions and were promoted back to the Premier Division.
 In 2019–20 the club were unbeaten 28 games into the league season, but the league was abandoned due to the coronavirus pandemic.
 At the end of the 2020–21 season, which was also curtailed due to the pandemic, they were promoted to the North Division of the Isthmian League.

-In 2023–24 Stowmarket finished botton of the North Division and were relegated back to the Premier Division of the Eastern Counties League.
+In 2023–24 Stowmarket finished bottom of the North Division and were relegated back to the Premier Division of the Eastern Counties League.